hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence and the snap indicator is shown
 - [ ] the day sequence can be dragged to the middle layer, it will snap onto the tree sequence
 - [ ] the night sequence can't be dragged or resized beyond the timeline bounds
-- [ ] double clicking on the sky sequence brings you to a new tab named 'sky sequence' containing with the sequence view
+- [ ] double clicking on the sky sequence brings you to a new tab named 'sky sequence' containing the sequence view
 - [ ] when clicking the "+" button a sequence is in the hand, which can only be dropped on a timelinelayer and changes color when you are not able to place the sequence
 - [ ] right clicking on a sequence brings up a context menu
 - [ ] clicking the buttons in the MenuBar sets the ScrollPosition to the beginning/end of the interactive/beginning of the next/previous sequence